 Contemporary Notables of the name Hamrock (post 1700) +

-- Julius C. Hamrock, American Democrat politician, Candidate for Burgess of Homestead, Pennsylvania, 1933
+- Julius C. Hamrock, American Democratic Party politician, Candidate for Burgess of Homestead, Pennsylvania, 1933

-- Andrew J. Hamrock, American Democrat politician, Alternate Delegate to Democratic National Convention from Ohio, 1952
+- Andrew J. Hamrock, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Ohio, 1952

 Related Stories +

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.

 Motto: Amore non vi

 - ^ Arthur, William , An Etymological Dictionary of Family and Christian Names.
 London: 1857.
 Print